gcassel/Modular-Organizing-Terminology/terms/form.md

 A form is a *set* or *network* of one or more [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md).

+--*Note: "Structure" is a closely related term.
+However, a structure is most accurately described as a (common) [type](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/type.md) of form.
+"Structure" will receive its own entry.*--

 Forms are often *simple*, *compound* or *complex*.

 Forms are always reasonably stable (per identifiable parameters) within identifiable contexts.
 For instance, physical contexts have both temporal and spatial scale, within which forms can be identified by potential observers and/or sensors.